JENOVAAbsolute/128-Bit-Bay-Software/README.md

 3. Install the software and do NOT launch the software when installation finishes
 4. Copy the files in the crack folder to the software's install directory
 5. Launch Topaz Video Enhance AI
-6. Enhance a video, and enter a random email and password when asked
+6. Enhance a video, and enter a random email and password (only needs to be done once).

 * * *
 ### DAVINCI RESOLVE STUDIO 2021